exercism/v3/languages/erlang/exercises/concept/basics/.docs/introduction.md

 calculator:add(1, 3).
 ```

 Single line comments are preceded by `%`.
 Erlang does not support multi-line comments.
-A common practice is to start single-line comments with `%%` and to precede comments on the same line as code with `%`.